waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Quest: The Mt.
 Moon Fossil
 - **Objective:** Find a fossil item to give to the Rocket Grunt at Mt.
 Moon B2F (30, 12).
-- **Current Plan:** Test new hypotheses from the puzzle_solver_agent, starting with having a thematic Pokémon (HELIX) lead the party when talking to the Rocket Grunt.
+- **Current Plan:** Test new hypotheses from the puzzle_solver_agent, starting with searching for an interactable rock formation.
 - **New Hypotheses (from Agent):**
-    1. A Pokémon with the Pickup ability can find the fossil.
-    2. The Hiker at 1F (6, 7) moves after a different trigger (already tested post-Super Nerd, but keeping in mind).
-    3. An interactable rock formation somewhere in Mt.
+    1. An interactable rock formation somewhere in Mt.
 Moon gives the fossil.
+    2. A Pokémon with the Pickup ability can find the fossil.
-    4. Using the move 'Dig' on a specific tile unearths the fossil.
+    3. Using the move 'Dig' on a specific tile unearths the fossil.
-    5. A thematically related Pokémon (e.g., Cubone, Geodude, Omanyte) in the party's lead slot triggers new dialogue.
+    4. The Hiker at 1F (6, 7) moves after a different trigger (already tested post-Super Nerd, but keeping in mind).
 - **Failed Hypotheses Log:**
     1. Giving the *revived* fossil Pokémon (HELIX) is sufficient.
 (Result: Failure)
     2. The Super Nerd at B2F (13, 9) gives a fossil after being defeated.
 (Result: Failure)